Hendler/golangqueue/README.md

 Then you can see that nsq is up at http://localhost:4171/ and see nodes at http://localhost:4171/nodes to verify it's up.

-to check redis is up and working, you can hit http://localhost:8004/
+BROKEN - to check redis is up and working, you can hit http://localhost:8004/

 to check webserver is up and working, you can hit